jn011/MazeAlgos/README.md

 ## Notes
-To run any of the algorithms which have been implemented change the second argument of the python program to (a*,bfs) This project still needs to be improved and refactored to be efficient.
+To run any of the algorithms which have been implemented change the second argument of the python program to (a*,bfs).

+This project still needs to be improved and refactored to be efficient.

 For now the main efficiency improvement that is of not is using an adjacency list instead of an adjacency matrix so it can handle larger mazes.